For Most College Savers, Prepaid 529 Plans Don't Make the Grade

 A large portion of the total assets in prepaid 529s is made up of the Florida Prepaid College Plan, which continues to be a popular option with Sunshine State college savers.

 As prepaid tuition plans go, it isn't bad.
-It's one of the less-risky options, as its backed by the full faith and credit of the state.
-(Florida's credit rating per Fitch is AAA and per Moody's is Aa1.)
+It's one of the less-risky options, as it's backed by the full faith and credit of the state.
+(Florida's credit rating is excellent per several credit ratings agencies.)
 Further, according to Savingforcollege.com, in the event the program is terminated, all participants within five years of college enrollment will receive full promised benefits while others will receive a refund of payments made plus interest.
 If the student decides to attend a nonparticipating college or university, benefits are paid out at the current rates paid to public universities in Florida.

 There’s also the Private College 529 Plan, which began operation in 2003.
 You buy "tuition certificates" from the plan, which is not state-sponsored but rather is owned by nearly 300 participating private colleges.